alexandru/alexn.org/_drafts/oop-vs-type-classes.md

 So what is abstraction?

-- "*to draw away, withdraw, remove*", from the Latin _abstractus_
+- "*to draw away, withdraw, remove*", from the Latin _abstractus_;
-- "*to consider as a general object or idea without regard to matter*"
+- "*to consider as a general object or idea without regard to matter*";
-- "*the act of focusing on one characteristic of an object rather than the object as a whole group of characteristics; the act of separating said qualities from the object or ideas*" (late 16th century)
+- "*the act of focusing on one characteristic of an object rather than the object as a whole group of characteristics; the act of separating said qualities from the object or ideas*" (late 16th century);
-- "*a member of an idealized subgroup when contemplated according to the abstracted quality which defines the subgroup*"
+- "*a member of an idealized subgroup when contemplated according to the abstracted quality which defines the subgroup*";

 In the context of _software development_, abstraction can mean:

-- idealization, removing details that aren't relevant, working with idealized models that focus on what's important
+- idealization, removing details that aren't relevant, working with idealized models that focus on what's important;
-- generalization, looking at what objects or systems have in common that's of interest, such that we can transfer knowledge, recipes, proofs
+- generalization, looking at what objects or systems have in common that's of interest, such that we can transfer knowledge, recipes, proofs;

 We do this in order to **_manage complexity_** because abstractions allow us to map the problem domain better, by focusing on the essential, and it also helps us to reuse code.